Como-DTC-Collaboration/comomodels-explore/README.md

 Listening on http://127.0.0.1:5554
 ```

-The corresponding interface pop out may automatically pop out.
+The corresponding interface may automatically pop out.
 If not, you can manually copy-and-paste the above URL to any web server.

 You can now play around with the parameters on the interface.